Berthoud, Colorado

 Berthoud is a statutory town located in Larimer and Weld counties, Colorado, United States.
 The town population was 10,332 at the 2020 United States census with 10,071 residing in Larimer County and 261 residing in Weld County.
-Berthoud is situated north of the Little Thompson River, 21 mi south of Fort Collins and 43 mi north of Denver in the Front Range Urban Corridor.

 History

 White settlers first came to the present-day Berthoud area in the early 1860s, following the Colorado Gold Rush.
 Many settlers filed homestead claims, but most bellied up and left the valley to heartier souls who ranched and farmed the arid prairie that straddled the river bottom.

 In 1872, a miner-turned-rancher from Central City, Colorado, Lewis Cross, staked the first homestead claim where the Colorado Central Railroad planned to cross Little Thompson creek.
 When the tracks were laid through the valley in 1877 a depot, section house, and water tank were installed at this strategic site.
 The tiny settlement known as Little Thompson was renamed Berthoud in honor of Edward L. Berthoud, who had surveyed the rail route through the valley.
 The Berthoud, Colorado, post office opened on April 4, 1878.

 Over the next few years the settlement grew to include a handful of homes, a blacksmith shop, a mercantile store, a small grain elevator, and a log cabin that served as school and church for the community.

 In the early 1880s, the Colorado Central Railroad recognized that Berthoud's location on the river bottom caused their steam-powered locomotives to labor excessively to ascend the grade out of the valley.
 At their urging, during the winter of 1883–84, several buildings of the town were loaded on wheels and pulled by teams of draft animals to the town's present-day location on the bluff one mile (1.6 km) north of the river.